redhat-openshift-ecosystem/community-operators-prod/docs/operator-ci-yaml.md

 If you want to accelerate publishing your changes, consider adding yourself and others you trust to the `reviewers` list.
 If the author of PR will be in that list, changes she/he made will be taken as authorized changes.
 This will be the indicator for our pipeline that the PR is ready to merge automatically.

 > **Note:**
     If an author of PR is not in `reviewers` list or not in `ci.yaml` on `main` branch, PR will not be merged automatically.
-For security reasons, we are not checking reviewers from a fork.

 > **Note:**
     If an auhor of PR is not in `reviewers` list and `reviewers` are present in `ci.yaml` file.
 All `reviewers` will be mentioned in PR comment to check for upcoming changes.